laugustyniak/awesome-sentiment-analysis/README.md

   al,.
 KDD 2015](http://mdenil.com/media/papers/2015-deep-multi-instance-learning.pdf).
 It contains sentences labelled with positive or negative sentiment.
 Score is either 1 (for positive) or 0 (for negative) The sentences come from three different websites/fields: imdb.com, amazon .com, yelp.com.
 For each website, there exist 500 positive and 500 negative sentences.
 Those were selected randomly for larger datasets of reviews.
 We attempted to select sentences that have a clearly positive or negative connotaton, the goal was for no neutral sentences to be selected.

+* [sentic.net](http://sentic.net/) -  concept-level sentiment analysis, that
+is, performing tasks such as polarity detection and emotion recognition by leveraging on semantics and linguistics in stead of solely relying on word co-occurrence frequencies.

 Word Embeddings:
 * [WordNet2Vec](https://arxiv.org/pdf/1606.03335.pdf) - Corpora Agnostic Word Vectorization Method based on WordNet.